oscarmrt/COVID19_radiography_detection/README.md

     conda deactivate
     ~~~
 ### Step 2
-- Prepare our anaconda environment by writing the following in the terminal:
+- Prepare our anaconda environment by typing the following on the terminal (make sure to install the libraries listed below):
     ~~~
     conda activate my_env
     sudo apt-get -y install python3-pip